 Lucas Erlbacher

-Additionally, Lucas Erlbacher has since 2020 been an associate fellow at the Austrian Institute for European and Security Policy (AIES) for which he has undertaken several research projects on Austria-China relations.
+Beyond this, Lucas Erlbacher has since 2020 been an associate fellow at the Austrian Institute for European and Security Policy (AIES) for which he has undertaken several research projects on Austria-China relations.
 In this capacity, he is representing Austria in the European Think-Tank Network on China (ETNC), which brings together China researchers from leading European institutes.
+In addition, since 2023 he has worked as an analyst for China Macro Group (CMG) on EU-China related projects.

 A picture of Lucas Erlbacher.